xavysp/DexiNed/README.md

 - Sorry for any inconvenience, we are updating the repo
 ``` -->

 This work presents a new Convolutional Neural Network (CNN) arquitecture for edge detection.
 Unlike of the state-of-the-art CNN based edge detectors, this models has a single training stage, but it is still able to overcome those models in the edge detection datasets.
 Moreover, Dexined does not need pre-trained weights, and it is trained from the scratch with fewer parameters tunning.
+To know more about DexiNed, read our first version of Dexined in [arxiv](https://arxiv.org/abs/1909.01955), the last version will be uploaded after the camera-ready deadline of WACV2020.

 <div style="text-align:center"><img src='figs/DexiNed_banner.png' width=800>